subconstruction/Education/README.md

 # Some of my practical works
-- Languages: C++, Python, maybe i would upload some parts of Go and Rust
+- Languages: C++, Python, maybe i will upload some parts of Go and Rust